• Skip to primary navigation

 The SIGHI list and cheese

 I am a cheese-aholic.
-Honestly, it’s my favourite food without a doubt.
-I’ll start with the good news – most fresh, young cheese are fine in line with the SIGHI food list.
+Honestly, it’s my favorite food without a doubt.
+I’ll start with the good news – most fresh, young cheese are stated to be well tolerated in line with the SIGHI food list.
 I’m talking mozzarella, ricotta, cream cheese, mascarpone and young Gouda cheese.

 The more annoying news is that most hard, aged cheeses are suggested to be restricted due to their high histamine content.
 So unfortunately there has been no gooey, smelly blue cheeses or camembert for me for several years.